ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/session/querying/text-search/full-text-search.dotnet.markdown

 {NOTE: }

 * This article is about making a full-text search with a __dynamic query__.
-  For making a full-text search using a static-index see [full-text search in index](../../../../indexes/querying/searching).
+  For making a full-text search using a static-index see [full-text search with index](../../../../indexes/querying/searching).

 ---